-Please do NOT bring in items to celebrate your child's individual birthday without first contacting the teacher.
-Specific district guidelines regarding food and other items that are brought to school need to be followed.
+Student birthdays will be celebrated once each month at a class party organized by the classroom teacher.
+Please do NOT bring in items to celebrate your child's individual birthday at any other time.
+Contact your child's teacher if you are interested in volunteering to help with the monthly birthday celebration.
 All food provided for classroom parties must be store-bought and labeled.
 No home-baked food is allowed.
-Balloons will be kept in the office until after school, where the student can then pick them up.
+Unless notified otherwise, parties will be held the last hour of the school day.